Diplomatic missions

 Information on EU restrictive measures currently in force:

-Chairperson and National Coordinator: Deputy Minister of Finance
+Chairperson and National Coordinator on the implementation of EU sanctions: Deputy Minister of Finance.

 Members: